I might be the only person on the planet that doesn't care for pumpkin spice lattes or pumpkin pie, but give me all the bread!

-In addition to this delicious pumpkin zucchini bread for my fellow health nuts who enjoy the occasional indulgence, I’m sharing a Pumpkin Chili recipe.
+In addition to this delicious pumpkin zucchini bread for my fellow health nuts who enjoy the occasional indulgence, I’m sharing my famous (to my family, haha) crockpot Chili recipe at the end.
 It’s still a little too hot here for chili, but it’s my favorite dish to make during the cooler months.
 It’s so easy, feeds a village, the whole family loves it, and best of all – you can throw it in the crockpot and come home to a meal that’s ready to dish!

 One thing I’m just as passionate about as interior design is photography.
 To be honest, I was more excited about styling and photographing this bread than eating it!
 A trip to TJ’s for flowers is always fun too.

 I don’t bake often, but when I do it’s usually during the fall.
 Because, pumpkins.
 Duh.
 I usually scour the internet for recipes that aren’t too intricate and have ingredients that appeal to me.
 I came across this Pumpkin Zucchini Chocolate Chip Bread from Ambitious Kitchen and I am always drawn to any bread or muffins that call for zucchini.
 You can’t taste it and it adds moisture.
 Plus there’s nothing like getting a serving of veggies with your dessert or morning coffee.